risk-first/website/docs/risks/Complexity-Risk/Complexity-Risk.md

 Luckily, most good languages include cryptographic libraries that you can include to mitigate these [Complexity Risks](/tags/Complexity-Risk) from your own code-base.

 This is a strong argument for the use of libraries.
 But when should you use a library and when should you code-your-own?
-This is covered further in the section on [Software Dependency Risk](/risks/Software-Dependency-Risk).
+This is covered further in the section on [On Software Dependencies](/risks/On-Software-Dependencies).

 ### 6. The Pursuit Of Perfection